AIHubCentral/docs/assets/RVC/Local/AICoverMaker.md

 :::
 - AICoverMaker (or known as RVC-AI-Cover-Maker-WebUI) is an Applio RVC <u>[Fork</u>](https://docs.aihub.gg/essentials/whats-rvc/#forks) developed by the <u>[Eddy</u>](https://github.com/Eddycrack864)</u>, as a better and updated version of the old AICoverGen.

-- It's liked for its great **UI** & **Automated AI Cover Process**, making it the easiest way to make ai cover, as it automatically separates instrumentals and mixes them back with the converted vocals.
+- It's liked for its great **UI** & **Automated AI Cover Process**, making it the easiest way to make AI Covers, as it automatically separates instrumentals & vocals, and mixes them back with the converted vocals.

 ***
 #### Are RVC Models Safe?